SeldonIO/seldon-core/seldon-request-logger/README.md

 # On-going work

 TODO: ONE OF THE TESTS IN test.sh ERRORS WITH `failed to parse field [request.payload.data.ndarray] of type [float] in document with id '3c'.
 Preview of field's value: 'test2'"`
+May need to make it configurable whether all docs go into the same index or each sdep gets its own index.

 TODO: UPDATE CENTRALISED LOGGING EXAMPLE - INC SAMPLE MODEL AND LOGGER MANIFEST (SET ELASTIC ENV VARS)